 My mind immediately jumped to: “I’ve been screwed!”

 The car in the trailer was the right make and model but not the right year, color or options.
 And, it was not an Aero Coupe!
 My first thought was that the dealership sold me the wrong car.
 I had received the paper work and title weeks earlier.
 I immediately ran into the house and grabbed the title.
 We compared his paperwork to mine and the car in the trailer WAS NOT the one I had purchased.

-My cell phone immediately jumped out of my pocket and I dialed the seller.
-The salesman at the dealership was as shocked as I. His first comment was, “I have a big problem!
+My cell phone immediately jumped out of my pocket, and I dialed the seller.
+The sales agent at the dealership was as shocked as I. His first comment was, “I have a big problem!
 You don’t. but I have several right now!”
 It seems who ever oversaw loading cars put the wrong car on this trailer.
 This car was sold to someone else and supposed to be in Texas.
 My car was still in the dealership.

 There were a lot of phone calls and changes in plans.
 The driver was supposed to be headed back to his home in North Carolina, but now he was headed to Texas to deliver the car he brought me.
 The second car in his trailer would be delivered a little late in GA.
 He would then head back to Pennsylvania, pick up my car and deliver it to me in one week.